shopadvisor-ai/wingman-interview/assignment/frontend.md

 - Share your screen while writing code.
 You may use any coding environment.

 #### 2. Verbal Round
-- We will evaluate your coding fundamentals and debugging skills.
+- Please review the code snippet given below in Question #3 and suggest improvements.
-- One such code snippet is listed below (Question #3).
-Review this code snippet and suggest improvements.
+- We will ask questions to evaluate your coding fundamentals and debugging skills.

 ---